Overall Score 4.9 Represents average audio ecosystem compatibility score.

 The Beam falls into the mid-range price category, however, it doesn't offer dedicated rear speakers, making it less accurate for those seeking detailed surround sound meaning additional costs for subwoofers and rear speakers are considered

-The Sonos Beam Gen 2 having a sound output value of 5 implies that it has 5 main speakers The Sonos Beam Gen 2 has an HDMI output port, devices with an HDMI or mini HDMI port can channel high-definition audio.
+The Sonos Beam Gen 2 has an HDMI output port, devices with an HDMI or mini HDMI port can transfer high-definition audio.
 Sonos Beam Gen 2 has 1 HDMI ports, more HDMI ports imply that you may connect at the same time several devices, such as video game consoles and set-top boxes.

 Wi-Fi is a wireless networking technology that allows devices such as computers, and mobile devices .i.e smartphones and wearables to connect and interact with other devices on the internet, the Sonos Beam Gen 2 can connect to Wi-Fi.
 RJ-45 ports are used for Local Area Network (LAN) connections.
 With more ports, you can achieve increased bandwidth across a LAN, or connect to multiple networks.

-Sonos Beam Gen 2 has only 1 ports S/PDIF is an interface used to transmit digital audio with high fidelity.
-Before you needed to connect an optical cable from your TV to the optical input of an audio device on top of the already connected HDMI cable to play all audio through a soundbar, now with ARC you can easily connect all these at a go from a compatible HDMI socket on your TV to an HDMI ARC socket on your soundbar.
+S/PDIF is an interface used to transmit digital audio with high fidelity.
+Before you needed to connect an optical cable from your TV to the optical input of an audio device on top of the already connected HDMI cable If you don't want to use your TV's speakers and would rather have everything play through a soundbar, now with ARC you can easily connect all these at a go from a compatible HDMI socket on your TV to an HDMI ARC socket on your soundbar.

 HDMI ARC (Audio Return Channel) carries audio over HDMI.